henriebale/SCAV2021_SP3/README.md

 # SCAV2021_SP3
 Input the exercise nº you want to execute.
 When 0 is input it ends the script.
+The BBB_video file is not uploaded because it's too big for github

 # Ex2: